pluskid/Mocha.jl/docs/tutorial/mnist.rst

 Preparing the Data
 ------------------

-`MNIST <http://yann.lecun.com/exdb/mnist/>`_ is handwritten digit recognition dataset containing 60,000 training examples and 10,000 test examples.
+`MNIST <http://yann.lecun.com/exdb/mnist/>`_ is a handwritten digit recognition dataset containing 60,000 training examples and 10,000 test examples.
 Each example is a 28x28 single channel grayscale image.
 The dataset in a binary format could be downloaded from `Yann LeCun's website <http://yann.lecun.com/exdb/mnist/>`_.
-We have created a script ``get-mnist.sh`` to download the dataset, and it will call ``mnist.convert.jl`` to convert the binary dataset into HDF5 file that Mocha could read.
+We have created a script ``get-mnist.sh`` to download the dataset, and it will call ``mnist.convert.jl`` to convert the binary dataset into a HDF5 file that Mocha can read.

 When the conversion finishes, ``data/train.hdf5`` and ``data/test.hdf5`` will be generated.